 Mild hepatic impairment was defined as either total bilirubin WNL with ALT > ULN or bilirubin > 1 X to 1.5 X ULN regardless of the ALT value.
-The median steady-state pazopanib Cmax and AUC(0.24) after a once daily dose of 800 mg/day in patients (N = 12) with mild impairment were 34 μg/ml (range 11 to 104) and 774 μg•hr/ml (range 215 to 2,034), respectively.
-These were in a similar range as the median steady-state pazopanib Cmax and AUC(0.24) in patients (N = 18) with no hepatic impairment (52 ng/ml, range 17 to 86 and 888 μg•hr/ml, range 346 to 1,482, respectively) [see DOSAGE AND ADMINISTRATION].
+The median steady-state pazopanib Cmax and AUC(0-24) after a once daily dose of 800 mg/day in patients (N = 12) with mild impairment were 34 mcg/mL (range 11 to 104) and 774 mcg•hr/mL (range 215 to 2,034), respectively.
+These were in a similar range as the median steady-state pazopanib Cma x and AUC(0-24) in patients (N = 18) with no hepatic impairment (52 mcg/mL, range 17 to 86 and 888 mcg•hr/mL, range 346 to 1,482, respectively) [see DOSAGE AND ADMINISTRATION].

 Severe hepatic impairment was defined as total bilirubin > 3 X ULN regardless of the ALT value.
-Median exposures in patients with severe hepatic impairment receiving 200 mg once daily (N=14) were unexpectedly lower than those observed in patients with moderate hepatic impairment receiving 200 mg once daily.
-The median steady-state Cmax was 9.4 μg/ml (range 2.4 to 24), and the median AUC(0-24) was 131 μg•hr/ml (range 47 to 473).
-These values were approximately 18% and 15% that of the corresponding median values after administration of 800 mg once daily in patients with normal hepatic function.
+Median exposures in patients with severe hepatic impairment receiving 200 mg once daily (N = 14) were unexpectedly lower than those observed in patients with moderate hepatic impairment receiving 200 mg once daily.
+The median steady-state Cmax was 9.4 mcg/mL (range 2.4 to 24), and the median AUC(0-24) was 131 mcg•hr/mL (range 47 to 473).
+These values were approximately 18% and 15% of the corresponding median values after administration of 800 mg once daily in patients with normal hepatic function.
 Despite the observed concentrations, the dose of 200 mg was not well tolerated in patients with severe hepatic impairment.
-Use of VOTRIENT is not recommended in patients with severe hepatic impairment.
-[See Use In Specific Populations.]
+Use of VOTRIENT is not recommended in patients with severe hepatic impairment [see Use in Specific Populations].

-Coadministration of oral pazopanib with CYP3A4 inhibitors has resulted in increased plasma pazopanib concentrations.
-Concurrent administration of a single dose of pazopanib eye drops with the strong CYP3A4 inhibitor and Pgp inhibitor, ketoconazole, in healthy volunteers resulted in 220% and 150% increase in mean AUC(0-t) and Cmax values, respectively.
-[See DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS.]
+Coadministration of multiple doses of oral pazopanib 400 mg with multiple doses of oral ketoconazole 400 mg (strong CYP3A4/P-gp inhibitor) resulted in a 1.7 fold increase in the AUC(0-24) and a 1.5 fold increase in the Cma x of pazopanib compared to when pazopanib was administered alone.
+Concurrent administration of a single dose of pazopanib eye drops with ketoconazole in healthy volunteers resulted in a 2 fold and 1.5 fold increase in mean AUC(0-t) and Cma x values, respectively [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].

 In vitro studies also showed that pazopanib inhibits UGT1A1 and OATP1B1 with IC50s of 1.2 and 0.79 μM, respectively.
 Pazopanib may increase concentrations of drugs eliminated by UGT1A1 and OATP1B1.

-Of the total of 435 patients enrolled in this study, 233 patients had no prior systemic therapy (treatment-naive subgroup) and 202 patients received one prior IL-2 or INFa-based therapy (cytokine-pretreated subgroup).
+Of the total of 435 patients enrolled in this trial, 233 patients had no prior systemic therapy (treatment-na´ve subgroup) and 202 patients received one prior IL-2 or INFα-based therapy (cytokine-pretreated subgroup).
 The baseline demographic and disease characteristics were balanced between the VOTRIENT and placebo arms.
 The majority of patients were male (71%) with a median age of 59 years.
-Eighty-six percent of patients were Caucasian, 14% were Asian and less than 1% were other.
+Eighty-six percent of patients were Caucasian, 14% were Asian, and less than 1% were other.
 Forty-two percent were ECOG performance status 0 and 58% were ECOG performance status 1.
 All patients had clear cell histology (90%) or predominantly clear cell histology (10%).
 Approximately 50% of all patients had 3 or more organs involved with metastatic disease.
 The most common metastatic sites at baseline were lung (74%), lymph nodes (56%), bone (27%), and liver (25%).

-A similar proportion of patients in each arm were treatment-naive and cytokine- pretreated (see Table 3).
+A similar proportion of patients in each arm were treatment-na´ve and cytokinepretreated (see Table 5).
 In the cytokine-pretreated subgroup, the majority (75%) had received interferon-based treatment.
 Similar proportions of patients in each arm had prior nephrectomy (89% and 88% for VOTRIENT and placebo, respectively).